 Pre-construction monitoring was conducted between December 2013 and December 2016 over 13 monitoring events and the results reported in three pre-construction phase annual reports (Jacobs 2014; 2015; 2016).
 Construction of the W2B upgrade for Section 4 commenced in mid-2016 and in Section 3 in January 2017 (Year 1).
 The construction phase of the Emu monitoring program commenced concurrently.
 Completion of the construction phase monitoring ended in May-June 2020 and operation of the highway in section 3 and 4 commenced in June 2020.
-This report outlines the methods and results of Emu monitoring (population and structure use) in year 2 of the operational phase (Q1&2 2022) with the inclusion of data from two sampling periods in the year 3 operational phase Q3&4 2022.
+This report outlines the methods and results of Emu monitoring (population and structure use) for the duration of 2023, which includes year 3 of the operational phase (Q1&2 2023) with the inclusion of data from two sampling periods (6 months) in the year 4 operational phase Q3&4 2023.